ThienVie/pwd-and-pin/README.md

 Q: Why do you don't use liceses?

 A: I am not good in english.
 There are so much unknown words.
 That is all.

+Q: Why don't you use other functions?

+A: Don't ask me.
+Ask the one who created the editor.